CindyLinz/JS-GreenDefine/README.md

         // The base search directory
         base: 'src',

-        // The plugin map, you can add your own plugins.
+        // The plugin map, you can add your own plugins,
+        // or remove plugins which listed here but you don't need them.
         // The path should be relative to the base.
         // Omit the trailing '.js'.
         plugins: {
             cs: 'plugins/cs',
+            ls: 'plugins/ls',
             xml: 'plugins/xml',
             text: 'plugins/text',
             defer: 'plugins/defer',